Layr-Labs/incredible-squaring-avs/README.md

 The first two cases handle errors in the subscribed event channels.
 The other two listen to events and process them.
 In the case of `NewTaskCreated`, it means saving the created task for future events.
 In the case of TaskResponse, it means generating and saving the taskResponseData, that could be sent to the `TaskManager` in case of a challenge.

-After the processing, the newTaskCreated case checks if there is a task response with that index, and the TaskResponse case checks if theres a initialized task with that index, and in both cases there is a call to the [callChallengeModule method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/challenger/challenger.go#L152-L169).
+After the processing, the newTaskCreated case checks if there is a task response with that index, and the TaskResponse case checks if there's an initialized task with that index, and in both cases there is a call to the [callChallengeModule method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/challenger/challenger.go#L152-L169).

 ```go
 func (c *Challenger) callChallengeModule(taskIndex uint32) error {